modlab246/TREM2_PTB/geomx/img/tmp.md

 # save_channel.ipynb

+We want to construct composite images for each GeoMx spot

 1. A read folder for metadata - "../data/"
 2. A read folder for channels - "../channel/"
 3. A write folder for crops - "../crops/"
 4. A write folder for composites - "../composites/"

 ## read in protein channels
 PTB 21.1: DAPI, CD68, CD3, CD8